220516-Java-Angular-Enterprise/P2-ePort-Frontend/README.md

 * activate a user account
 * delete a user account
+* view users (sortable and filterable)
-* view users, search for a specific user, and view a user's details
+* search for a specific user, and view that user's details
 * submit a new item to be auctioned
 * view auction items (sortable and filterable)